 5 Trends that will Dominate the Manufacturing industry in 2020

-With the following year very close by, it’s becoming easier for industry experts to predict the trends that will dominate the manufacturing industry in 2020 and beyond.
+Being well into the year, it’s now easier for industry experts to predict the trends that will dominate the manufacturing industry this year and beyond.
 To stay ahead of competitors, manufacturers must be aware, embrace change, be prepared and leverage all the important transformations that will lead their industry in the coming decade.
 The coming changes are set to restructure businesses and the modern society.
 Keep reading as we look at the 5 major innovations that are expected to lead the manufacturing industry in 2020 and beyond.

 1. Internet of things (IoT) is transforming all sectors

 An increasing number of manufacturers are leveraging the Internet of things.
 IoT is a system of interconnected computing devices that can be located anywhere in the world.
 The devices have the abilities to collect and transfer data over wireless networks.
 It’s possible to control anything and be a part of IoT, from traffic lights to cars and airplanes.
 This adds some level of digital intelligence to devices and enables them to share data in real-time without human intervention.